heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 docker compose ps

 # Stop all services defined in the compose.yaml file
+# This will also remove all created resources (containers, networks, ...)
 docker compose down

+# Stop all services defined in the compose.yaml file
+# This will not remove any created resources (containers, ...)
+docker compose stop

+# Start all services defined in the compose.yaml file
+# This can be used to restart services that were previously stopped using the stop comamnd
+docker compose start

 # Check the logs of a service
 docker compose logs <service-name>